-Associate Professor Kevin Larkin is a scholarly teacher and educational leader who, based on 30 years of school teaching and school leadership, and ten years university teaching and leadership experience, influences, motivates and inspires our next generation of primary school teachers.
+Professor Kevin Larkin is a scholarly teacher and educational leader who. based on 30 years of school teaching and school leadership, and fifteen years university teaching and leadership experience, influences, motivates and inspires our next generation of primary school teachers.
 His teaching philosophy is represented using an equation: positive relationships + innovative pedagogy + purposeful evaluation + sustained scholarship = maximum learning.
 Drawing upon his national and international publications and research, he has transformed how mathematics is taught.
 His passion for mathematics, combined with innovative teaching methods, creates positive relationships, improves success and retention, assists pre-service teachers to develop positive attitudes towards mathematics, and inspires them to become teachers who foster curiosity and independent learning.
 He was the inaugural GLTA Chapter Chair, for the Arts, Education and Law Group at Griffith University.
-Associate Professor Larkin is a member of a number of research teams investigating: STEM education in early years education; mathematics education in primary and middle school contexts; and pre-service teacher mathematics education.
+Professor Larkin is a member of several research teams investigating: STEM education in early years education; mathematics education in primary and middle school contexts; and pre-service teacher mathematics education.
 He has published widely in national and international publications in the areas of mathematics education, digital technologies, early years STEM, higher education, and Activity Theory.

 The award has acted as an external marker of what he always offered in the education space, providing recognition of the importance of higher education teaching and the importance of mathematics education for future primary school teachers.
-Associate Professor Larkin feels that the award recognises that it is the quality of teaching that counts, not the position you hold.
-As a Senior Lecturer teaching undergraduates, he is particularly proud of his achievement, as most of the recipients over the past ten years were Professors or Associate Professors when they received the award.
+Professor Larkin feels that the award recognises that it is the quality of teaching that counts, not the position you hold.
+As a Senior Lecturer at the time of the award, he is particularly proud of his achievement, as most of the recipients over the past ten years were Professors or Associate Professors when they received the award.
 The award has increased interest in Kevin's pedagogy and is likely to expand opportunities beyond course level teaching.
 It has given him the opportunity to promote learning and teaching at Griffith for example continuing in role of Chapter Chair for the AEL Griffith Learning and Teaching Academy.

-Associate Professor Larkin notes that the award formed a strong component of his successful application for Associate Professor.
-It allows for his continued contribution to, and collaboration on, the Early Learning STEM Australia (STEM) Project led by Professor Tom Lowrie of the University of Canberra.
+Professor Larkin notes that the award formed a strong component of his successful application for Associate Professor.
+It allows for his continued contribution to, and collaboration on, the Early Learning STEM Australia (STEM) Projects led by Centenary Professor Tom Lowrie of the University of Canberra.
 The award is a wonderful acknowledgement of his 37 years of service to education in Australia and internationally in both primary education and university education.
-He is involved in mentoring colleagues at the school, group and University Level and has been the invited guest speaker at university functions where he can communicate his vision for learning and teaching.
-The award has also increased Associate Professor Larkin's public engagement opportunities and he has been promoted by radio, in newspapers, and through educational publications in learning and teaching.
-His new international collaborations in learning and teaching include those with Potsdam University and Schwäbisch Gmünd University in Germany.
+He is involved in mentoring colleagues at the school, group and University Level and has been the invited quest speaker at university functions where he can communicate his vision for learning and teaching.
+The award has also increased Professor Larkin's public engagement opportunities, and he has been promoted by radio, in newspapers, and through educational publications in learning and teaching.
+His new international collaborations in learning and teaching include those with Potsdam University and Schwäbisch Gmünd University in Germany and Rhodes University in South Africa.

-AUSTRALIAN UNIVERSITY TEACHER OF THE YEAR QUEENSLAND UNIVERSITY OF TECHNOLOGY qut.edu.au/about/our-people/academic-profiles/peter.corke
+QUEENSLAND UNIVERSITY OF TECHNOLOGY

+DISCIPLINE: Artificial Intelligence and Image Processing, Electrical and Electronic Engineering qut.edu.au/about/our-people/academic-profiles/peter.corke